 All six weirs (Moulton, Colusa, Tisdale, Fremont, Sacramento, and Cache Creek) consist of the following: (1) a fixed-level, concrete overflow section; followed by (2) a concrete, energy dissipating stilling basin; with (3) a rock and/or concrete erosion blanket across the channel beyond the stilling basin; and (4) a pair of training levees that define the weir-flow escape channel.

-All overflow structures except the Sacramento Weir pass floodwaters by gravity once the river reaches the overflow water surface elevation.
+All overflow structures except the Sacramento Weir pass floodwaters by gravity once the river reaches the overflow water surface elevation (WSE).
 The Sacramento Weir has gates on top of the overflow section that hold back floodwaters until opened manually by the DWR’ Division of Flood Management (California Department of Water Resources 2010).

-Four other relief structures are concentrated along 18 river miles between Big Chico Creek (River Mile 194) and the upstream end of the left (east) bank levee of the Sacramento River Flood Control Project (near River Mile 176).
+Four other relief structures are concentrated along 18 river miles between Big Chico Creek (River Mile [RM] 194) and the upstream end of the left (east) bank levee of the Sacramento River Flood Control Project (near RM 176).
 These structures function like weirs but are not called weirs because they do not have all four structural characteristics previously described.
 All of these relief structures convey water into the Butte Basin (a natural trough east of the river) upstream of the levee system designed to guide the flood waters.
 Three of the structures are designated as flood relief structures (M&T, 3B's, and Goose Lake).
 If these three fail as designed a raised 6,000-foot roadway near the south end of Parrott Ranch allows excess floodwaters to escape the Sacramento River to the Butte Basin before being confined by the downstream project levees (California Department of Water Resources 2010).

 Unlike other Sacramento River and Delta habitats, floodplains and floodplain bypasses are seasonally dewatered (as high flows recede) during late spring through autumn.
 This prevents introduced fish species from establishing year-round dominance except in perennial water sources (Sommer et al. 2003).
 Moreover, many of the native fish are adapted to spawn and rear in winter and early spring (Moyle 2002) during the winter flood pulse.
 Introduced fish typically spawn during late spring through summer when the majority of the floodplain is not available to them.